Back to all posts

 Yes.
 Roma Norte is one of Mexico City’s clearest examples of modern gentrification: higher-income newcomers, short-term rental conversion, rising rents, restaurant and retail change, and displacement pressure on residents who built their lives there before the neighborhood became globally fashionable.

 But the honest answer is not “foreigners did it alone.”
-Foreign remote workers and tourists are visible, but they are only one layer.
+Foreign remote workers and tourists are visible, but they are one layer.
 The deeper issue is housing being treated as an investment product in a central neighborhood with weak protections for renters.

 What changed in 2025-2026?